phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 ---
 title: Set up Gulpjs for your project
-description: Gulpjs is a bundle tool allowing you to control files to bring to the output folder
+description: Gulpjs is a bundle tool allowing you to automate tasks and speed up your workflow
 date: 2020-09-17T03:52:54.916Z
 tag: gulpjs
 ---
 I used bundle tools like Webpack and Parcel for my projects.
 With Webpack, you configure an entry and output for you product.
 It will bundle every file you imported into a output folder.
 Parcel is a zero configuration.
 You don't need to create a configure file for it.
 You only run a command line with your entry file and Parcel will take care of everything for you.

 I like these tools a lot.
 But there is an issue, what if you need something in the output folder that you didn't import.
 Gulpjs and its ecosystem provide a variety of tools and library for you to control what you want to bring to your output folder.
+You can use it to automate tasks and speed up your workflow

 Let's start setting up Gulpjs for your project by checking your environment.
 Gulpjs requires following Nodejs and npm version